Delavari-Alireza/3D-LiDAR-Registration-ICP-NDT/README.md

 This repository demonstrates two industry‑standard methods for point‑cloud registration:

 1. **Iterative Closest Point (ICP)** – leveraging Open3D’s built‑in algorithms for point‑to‑point alignment
-2. **Normal Distributions Transform (NDT)** – a custom Python/C++ binding to fill the gap in existing NDT documentation and libraries
+2. **Normal Distributions Transform (NDT)** – using point-cloud-registration library

-I noticed a lack of well‑documented, Python‑native NDT implementations.
+I noticed a lack of well‑documented, Python‑native NDT documentation.
 By sharing this code, I aim to accelerate research and application of NDT in the Python ecosystem.

 ---